SaxySam/Git_Instructions/README.md

 **Step 1)** Make sure the GitHub repository you wish to migrate has its visibility set to *Public*.

 * This can be done by going into the GitHub repository settings, scrolling down under the "*General*" tab and selecting "*Change visibility*" from within the **"Danger Zone"**.
-You can then select "*Change to public / private*", and then confirm this selection in the popup window(s).
+You can then select "*Change to public/private*", and then confirm this selection in the popup window(s).

 **Step 2)** Go to [EngGit](https://eng-git.canterbury.ac.nz/) and select the blue button labelled "*New project*" in the upper right corner.